Florida vs. Kentucky Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Florida Performance Insights

-- The Gators average 86.3 points per game (12th in college basketball) while allowing 73.7 per outing (249th in college basketball).
-They have a +164 scoring differential overall and outscore opponents by 12.6 points per game.
+- The Gators outscore opponents by 12.6 points per game (scoring 86.3 points per game to rank 12th in college basketball while allowing 73.7 per contest to rank 249th in college basketball) and have a +164 scoring differential overall.

 - Florida wins the rebound battle by 10.9 boards on average.
-It records 45.2 rebounds per game, which ranks first in college basketball, while its opponents pull down 34.3 per contest.
+It records 45.2 rebounds per game, which ranks first in college basketball, while its opponents grab 34.3 per outing.

-- The Gators' 99.8 points per 100 possessions on offense rank 87th in college basketball, and the 85.2 points they allow per 100 possessions rank 73rd in college basketball.
+- The Gators rank 87th in college basketball with 99.8 points scored per 100 possessions, and 73rd in college basketball defensively with 85.2 points conceded per 100 possessions.

-- Florida has lost the turnover battle on average this season, committing 13.2 per game (295th in college basketball action) while forcing 11.5 (227th in college basketball).
+- Florida has typically lost the turnover battle this season, committing 13.2 per game (298th in college basketball play) while forcing 11.5 (226th in college basketball).

 Kentucky Performance Insights

-- The Wildcats' +212 scoring differential (outscoring opponents by 17.7 points per game) is a result of putting up 91.1 points per game (third in college basketball) while allowing 73.4 per contest (236th in college basketball).
+- The Wildcats have a +212 scoring differential, topping opponents by 17.7 points per game.
+They're putting up 91.1 points per game, third in college basketball, and are giving up 73.4 per outing to rank 236th in college basketball.

-- Kentucky is 106th in college basketball at 38.3 rebounds per game.
-That's 1.8 more than the 36.5 its opponents average.
+- Kentucky records 38.3 rebounds per game (106th in college basketball) while allowing 36.5 per outing to opponents.
+It outrebounds opponents by 1.8 boards per game.

-- Kentucky makes 10.6 three-pointers per game (11th in college basketball) while shooting 41.6% from beyond the arc (second-best in college basketball).
-It is making 2.2 more threes than its opponents, who drain 8.4 per game at 31.2%.
+- Kentucky knocks down 10.6 three-pointers per game (11th in college basketball), 2.2 more than its opponents.

-- Kentucky wins the turnover battle by 4.8 per game, committing 9.1 (17th in college basketball) while its opponents average 13.9.
+- Kentucky has committed 4.8 fewer turnovers than its opponents, averaging 9.1 (17th in college basketball) while forcing 13.9 (59th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.